Kazoops!

+Kazoops! is a children's animated television series produced by Cheeky Little Media, Giggle Garage, Mighty Nice and Nexus Studios for ABC Kids and CBeebies.
+The series' first season, comprising 13 episodes, was released in Netflix on September 2, 2016.

+Premise

-Kazoops! is a British-Australian-Malaysian computer-animated comedy streaming children's television series on Netflix.
-The premise revolves around six-year-old Monty Kazoops, a boy with a vivid imagination, and his best friend Jimmy Jones, the family pet pig.
-In each episode, Monty confronts a preconception about life and sets out to challenge it with a wild imaginary adventure that offers them a new perspective.
+The series follows six-year-old Monty Kazoops, a boy with a vibrant imagination, and his best friend Jimmy Jones, the family pet pig.
+In each episode, Monty encounters a preconception about life and embarks on a fantastical imaginary adventure to challenge it, gaining a new perspective.

-The full season of Kazoops! consisting of 13 episodes was released on September 2, 2016.